princenyeche/machine-learning/README.md

 # Neural Network & Deep Learning

- A study path towards neural networks and deep learning.
+ A study path towards neural network and deep learning.
 A branch of the machine learning pathway.

 In this study path, we'll look into

-- What is a Neural Network
+- What is Neural Network
   - Supervised learning
   - Unsupervised learning
 - Binary Classification